8 Best Solana Staking Pools + How to Choose

 Solana staking works in three main steps:

 - Delegation to validators: Users delegate their SOL tokens to validator nodes, which validate transactions and produce new blocks.
-Validators with more delegated tokens are more likely selected to validate transactions.
+These validators help confirm transactions and produce blocks, and stakers earn rewards based on the validator’s performance.

 #What are Solana staking pools?